-This post offers several itineraries for spending one day in San Francisco for one day, including a budget-friendly and kid-friendly itineraries as well as a 3-day option.
+This post offers several one-day itineraries for spending 24 hours in San Francisco, including budget-friendly and kid-friendly itineraries as well as a 3-day option.

 - 1-Day Itinerary